LPHTony/ENGG1340Marker.sh/README.md

 # ENGG1340Marker.sh

-A simple shell script for marking assignments of ENGG1340.
+A simple shell script for marking the sample test cases of the ENGG1340 assignments.

+This script will keep updating according to the future unannounced assignment or anything I would like to try later. (e.g. support of makefile)

+## Directory example:
-The root directory of the script is based on **Code templates and sample test cases.zip**
+The root directory of the script is based on **Code templates and sample test cases.zip**.

-######Example:

-1. assignment/
+1. Example1/ (Testing only one questions)
    - p1/
      - sample_test_cases/
        - input1_1.txt
        - output1_1.txt
      - 1.cpp
-     - mark.sh
+     - 👉**mark.sh**
    - p2/
      - sample_test_cases/
        - ...
      - 2.cpp
-     - mark.sh
+     - 👉**mark.sh**
    - p3/
      - ...

+2. Example2 (Testing all questions at once)
+   - p1/
+     - sample_test_cases/
+       - ...
+     - 1.cpp
+   - p2/
+     - sample_test_cases/
+       - ...
+     - 2.cpp
+   - 👉**mark.sh**